Leasey.AI

 What Section 38 of the BC RTA Requires for Returning Security Deposits

 In cases where a landlord unlawfully withholds a tenant’s deposit, the tenant can apply to the Residential Tenancy Branch through the Direct Request process.
 This process allows an arbitrator to issue a monetary award against the landlord without requiring an oral hearing.
-For example, if a landlord in Kelowna refused to return a $900 security deposit after a tenant moved out, the arbitrator could order the landlord to pay the tenant $1,800 through this process — effectively doubling the owed amount as a penalty for non-compliance with BC government rules for returning security deposits.
+If a landlord in Kelowna refused to return a $900 security deposit after a tenant moved out, an arbitrator could order the landlord to pay the tenant $1,800, effectively doubling the owed amount as a penalty for non-compliance with BC government rules for returning security deposits.

 What BC Landlords Can and Cannot Deduct From a Security Deposit

 A landlord in British Columbia may deduct from a security deposit only amounts that the tenancy agreement or the Act permits.
-Allowable deductions typically include unpaid rent, utility charges the tenant was responsible for, and damage to the rental unit that goes beyond normal wear and tear.
+Allowable deductions typically include unpaid rent and utility charges the tenant was responsible for.
+Damage to the rental unit beyond normal wear and tear is also deductible.
 A landlord may not deduct for damage resulting from ordinary use of the property over time.

 If a landlord makes deductions a tenant believes are unwarranted, the tenant can dispute those deductions through the Residential Tenancy Branch.
 The Direct Request process — described in Section 38 — allows tenants to apply for a monetary award without an in-person hearing.
 Tenants should retain all documentation, including their signed condition inspection report and any written communication with the landlord, to support their application.